Do you have the math “gene”?

-A mathematics minor provides a student with the ability to think logically and solve problems.
+A Mathematics Minor provides you with the ability to think logically and solve problems.
 These are essential skills needed to be successful in graduate school, professional school, or in the work force.
-A mathematics minor makes a graduate more marketable in many fields – especially business, economics, and education.
+A Flagler College Mathematics Minor makes you more marketable in many fields – especially business, economics, and education.

 The mathematics minor consists of a minimum of 15 semester hours, of which the following five courses are required.